To encourage adaptive reuse and optimize the environmental performance of products and materials.

 Option 3.
 Building and Material Reuse (1–4 points BD&C, 2-5 points Core and Shell)

 Materials contributing toward this credit may not contribute toward MR Credit Material Disclosure and Optimization – Sourcing of Raw Materials.
-Path 1 or Path 2 and/or Path 3 may be attempted but combining Path 1 and Path 2 or Path 1 and Path 3 to achieve points is not allowed.
+Path 1 or Path 2 (a/b) may be attempted but combining Path 1 and Path 2 to achieve points is not allowed.

 Reuse or salvage building materials from off site or on site as a percentage of the surface area, as listed in Table 1.
 Include structural elements (e.g., floors, roof decking), enclosure materials (e.g., skin, framing), and permanently installed interior elements (e.g., walls, doors, floor coverings, ceiling systems).
 Exclude from the calculation window assemblies and any hazardous materials that are remediated as a part of the project.